Pennsylvania Route 191: Monroe and Pike counties

 From here, PA 191 crosses Brodhead Creek and heads northwest through forested areas to the northeast of the parallel Paradise Creek.
 The road passes under the Delaware-Lackawanna Railroad line and enters Pocono Township, curving north and running between the creek and the railroad tracks.
 The route heads into Paradise Township and continues through mountainous areas.
-PA 191 crosses the Paradise Creek and comes to an intersection with the northern terminus of PA 715 in the community of Henryville.
-The road crosses the creek again in the community of Parkside and continues northwest through forests with some homes.
-In the community of Paradise Valley, PA 191 reaches a junction with the eastern terminus of PA 940 and turns northeast.
+PA 191 crosses the Paradise Creek and comes to an intersection with the northern terminus of PA 715 in Henryville.
+The road crosses the creek again in Parkside and continues northwest through forests with some homes.
+In Paradise Valley, PA 191 reaches a junction with the eastern terminus of PA 940 and turns northeast.
 The route runs through more woodland and turns northwest, passing near a forested residential development and reaching an intersection with PA 390.

-At this point, PA 390 heads north concurrent with PA 191, running through more dense forests with some development and crossing into Barrett Township.
-The road turns north-northeast and passes over a Delaware-Lackawanna Railroad line before heading through the community of Cresco.
-The two routes continue into the residential and commercial community of Mountainhome, where PA 390 splits to the northeast and PA 191 continues north.
+PA 390 then heads north concurrent with PA 191, running through more dense forests with some development and crossing into Barrett Township.
+The road turns north-northeast and passes over a Delaware-Lackawanna Railroad line before heading through Cresco.
+The two routes continue into Mountainhome, where PA 390 splits to the northeast and PA 191 continues north.
 The route passes wooded areas of residences before turning northwest and winding through dense forests.
 The road turns north and west before it crosses into Coolbaugh Township, where it heads northwest before a turn to the north.
-PA 191 enters Greene Township in Pike County and becomes La Anna Road, heading north-northeast through more forests before curving to the northwest and passing through the community of La Anna.
+PA 191 enters Greene Township in Pike County and becomes La Anna Road, heading north-northeast through more forests before curving to the northwest and passing through La Anna.